eficode-academy/kubernetes-katas/persistent-storage.md

 </details>

-### Create a PersistentVolume (pv) using dynamic volume provisioning
+### Create a PersistentVolume (PV) using dynamic volume provisioning

-Let's create a `PersistentVolume` (pv)!
+Let's create a `PersistentVolume` (PV)!

-While we could create a manifest for a `PersistentVolume` manually we will not do that in this exercise.
+While we could create a manifest for a `PersistentVolume` manually, we will not do that in this exercise.

-In practice we will almost always create a `PersistentVolume` by creating `PersistentVolumeClaim`, which uses a `StorageClass` to create the actual volume.
+In practice, we will almost always create a `PersistentVolume` by creating a `PersistentVolumeClaim`, which uses a `StorageClass` to create the actual volume.

 Create a new file `persistent-storage/start/postgres-pvc.yaml`